Smooth Non-Stationary Bandits: Formulation

+\cite{manegueu2021generalized} considered {\it H\"older-continuous} non-stationary mean reward and considered embedding the mean reward sequence into a function defined on a continuous domain, as specified in our eqn. \eqref{eqn:embed}; see their Section 5.3.
+Although they referred to their problem as ``switching smooth expected rewards'', the slope of the mean reward may change abruptly, and hence the instances they considered are not really smooth.

-In this sense, \cite{manegueu2021generalized} considered $\beta<1$, \cite{besbes2014stochastic} considered $\beta = 1$, and we are the first to consider $\beta >1$, which is our main contribution.
-The leap from $\beta=1$ to $\beta > 1$ is more challenging than from $\beta=1$ to $\beta < 1$: the former must leverage derivatives, whereas the latter can still work with the functions themselves while better tracking general $\beta < 1$ exponents in arguments similar to the case of $\beta=1$. }
+From a more unified point of view, \cite{manegueu2021generalized} considered $\beta<1$, \cite{besbes2014stochastic} considered $\beta = 1$, and we are the first to consider $\beta >1$, which is our main contribution.
+The leap from $\beta=1$ to $\beta > 1$ is substantially {\bf more} challenging than from $\beta=1$ to $\beta < 1$.
+The former must leverage derivatives, whereas the latter can still work with the functions themselves while better tracking general $\beta < 1$ exponents in arguments similar to the case of $\beta=1$.